jdluis/PromoterListApp/README.md

 - Status of the new client to review by the Admin.
 - Table with: Full Name, email, phone number, status (Pending, Denied or Confirmed).

-## Version Alpha:
+##AlphaVersion:

-- Allows to register new admins correctly
+- Allows to register new events correctly
 - You can connect without problems when loading the new local Storage
 - Disconnect correct
 - It does not allow to register with the same name
 - Does not allow you to connect if you are already connected
 - Added error and confirmation messages.
-- The Administrator Panel (Alpha) is displayed when logging in.
+- It is shown when logging in the Event Configuration Panel (Alpha)
+- Event gallery section

+## Version 1.2
+- Sign up for the event (for the next version)

 ### TESTING/LOG: